IvanPaez/proactive-example/README.md

 MODIS: http://activefiremaps.fs.fed.us/data/kml/conus_hist/2010/
 AVHRR: http://activefiremaps.fs.fed.us/data_avhrr/kml/conus_hist/
-Stores the KMZ files into MapsDownload directory within KNIME workspace Then I manually moved the directory into SEAMS14-proact/data/Fire Reports/MODIS directory Further in the pipeline, only the MODIS data are used!
+Stores the KMZ files into MapsDownload directory within KNIME workspace This files were moved manually to the folder /proact/data/Fire Reports/MODIS directory Further in the pipeline, only the MODIS data are used!
-All KMZ files are extracted into KML files in a temporary directory data from KML files are extracted using a XML parser (XPath expressions) all extracted data are stored in a single table: SEAMS14-proact/data/Fire Reports/FireReports.table (KNIME internal format) there is an optional visualization of the fire reports using "OSM Map View" (color represents the confidence of a report)
+All KMZ files are extracted into KML files in a temporary directory data from KML files are extracted using a XML parser (XPath expressions) all extracted data are stored in a single table: /proact/data/Fire Reports/FireReports.table (KNIME internal format) there is an optional visualization of the fire reports using "OSM Map View" (color represents the confidence of a report)

 KNIME Workflow: 07 - Simulate Systems (by connecting Fires+Temp)